Anatomy of an Android App

 Anatomy of an Android app refers to its core structure and essential components that work together to create a fully functioning Android application.

 An Android application is made of the core components: Activities, Services, Broadcast Receivers, and Content Providers.
-These components are declared in the AndroidManifest.xml file and work together with resources (Layouts, Images, MP3 Files, etc) to create Android application.
+These components are declared in the AndroidManifest.xml file and work together with resources (Layouts, Images, MP3 Files, etc.) to create an Android application.

 1. Activities